tequalsme/hadoop-examples/README.md

 There is one additional change I made to facilitate unit testing, which I'll discuss in the next section.
 The refactored version is in Listing 2.
-All source code for this article is available on [github](https://github.com/tequalsme/hadoop-examples) by cloning git@github.com:tequalsme/hadoop-examples.git.
+All source code for this article is available on [github](https://github.com/tequalsme/hadoop-examples).

     public class WordCount extends Configured implements Tool {